pkrysztofiak/rxjavafx-tutorial/README.md

     observable1.withLatestFrom(observable2)

 is triggerd only by observable1 emission reflecting the state of both.
-Task010
+##### Task010
-Write an app which reflects state of delta (x, y) between mouse pressed an mouse dragged showing it in the label combined of xLabel, yLabel.
+Write an app which reflects state of delta x and delta y between mouse pressed an mouse dragged positions.
+Show it in xLable, yLabel.
 On mouse released labels should be cleared.
+Use predefined Observables.
 ### switchMap()
 The switchMap() works identically to any variant of flatMap() , but it will only chase after the last Observable emissions.
 Let's have an employee class